keys icon

 Your home may be repossessed if you do not keep up repayments on your mortgage.

-Can I remortgage early during the 2 year term?
+Can I remortgage early during the two-year term?

 If you do decide to remortgage early, be aware you’re likely to wind up paying early repayment charges to help settle your current deal, so make sure you don’t end up paying more than you save.

-Why does my 2 year fix end in less than two years?
+Why does my two-year fix end in less than two years?

 What’s a “fixed-end date” mortgage?
-Is it still a 2 year fix?
+Is it still a two-year fix?

 Yes, a mortgage with a fixed end date of roughly two years is considered a two-year fixed rate mortgage on our comparison charts, however, there are also deals that will be fixed for exactly two years after the loan is made.

-Can I “port” my 2 year fix if I move home?
+Can I “port” my two-year fix if I move home?

-Mortgage porting allows you to transfer your current deal, including a 2-year fix, over to a new property, which can be useful for savings on fees and the hassle of finding a new mortgage.
+Mortgage porting allows you to transfer your current deal, including a two-year fix, over to a new property, which can be useful for savings on fees and the hassle of finding a new mortgage.
 Keep in mind that not every mortgage can be ported, and even if yours can, you’ll still need to be reassessed by your lender to ensure you meet the requirements.
-You can find out more about mortgage porting here.
+You can find out more about mortgage porting.

-Are 2 year fixed rates ever more expensive than 5 year ones?
+Are two-year fixed rates ever more expensive than five-year ones?

-Again, it depends.
-Lately the lowest 2-year fixed rate mortgage has been getting increasingly closer to the cheapest-priced five-year rate, though historically lenders tend to charge higher prices the longer the fix to offset the increased risk.
-For this reason, it’s worth actively comparing the latest rates when you’re in the market for a new deal.
+For this reason, it’s worth actively comparing the latest mortgage rates when you’re in the market for a new deal.

 Mortgage guides